Keavon/Thesis/src/paper/thesis.md

 ![](Nodes%20-%20Levels.png)

 <div id="fig-19" class="figure-caption">
-Figure 19: Levels node shown in three example usage scenarios.
+<span>Figure 19: Levels Node.</span> Shown in three example usage scenarios.
 </div>

 The Transform node takes a texture and modifies its scale, offset position, and rotation.
 Two examples are shown in Figure 20.
 It can be configured to repeat, mirror repeat, and clamp when the input texture bounds are exceeded.
 When rotating, the exposed corners can be configured to have the colors clamped if desired.